ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     - The comment begins with a forward slash followed by two asterisks (`/**`) and ends with an asterisk forward slash (`*/`).
 Optionally, each line can start with an asterisk (`*`).
     - Any number of white spaces can be used before the asterisk.
     - Special tags that are prefixed by an at symbol (`@`) can be used at the beginning of each line or after the optional asterisk.
     - AQL Doc comments cannot be nested.
-    There are two levels of granularity within the AQL Doc system.
+Two levels of granularity are supported within the AQL Doc system.
 The format for documenting each artifact is explained in detail in the topic that describes its statement and syntax.

     - **Module-level comments**

-        Module level comments are contained inside a special file named module.info that is located directly under the module folder.
+        Module level comments are contained inside a special file that is named module.info and located directly under the module folder.
 The comments are expected to describe the semantics of the module, and the schema of the view `Document` of the module.

     - **Statement-level comments**